-The following are federal penalties and sanctions for Illegal Possession of a Controlled Substance.
+The following is a nonexhaustive list of federal penalties and sanctions for Illegal Possession of a Controlled Substance.
 Note: Additional penalties are imposed for trafficking.

-- 21 U.S.C. § 844(a) (2016)- First conviction: up to one (1) year imprisonment and fined at least \$1,000, or both.
-After first prior drug convictions: at least 15 days in prison, not to exceed two (2) years and fined at least \$2,500, or both.
-After two or more prior drug convictions: at least 90 days in prison, not to exceed three (3) years and fined at least \$5,000. - 21 U.S.C. § 853(a)(2), § 881(a)(7) (2016)- Forfeiture of personal and real property used to possess or to facilitate possession of a controlled substance if that offense is punishable by more than one (1) year imprisonment. - 21 U.S.C. § 881(a)(4) (2016)- Forfeiture of vehicles, boats, aircraft or any other conveyance used or intended for use, to transport or facilitate the transport, sale, receipt, possession or concealment of a controlled substance.
+- First conviction: up to one year imprisonment and fined at least \$1,000, or both.
+After first prior drug convictions: at least 15 days in prison, not to exceed two years and fined at least \$2,500, or both.
+After two or more prior drug convictions: at least 90 days in prison, not to exceed three years and fined at least \$5,000.
+21 U.S.C § 844(a). - Forfeiture of personal and real property used to possess or to facilitate possession of a controlled substance if that offense is punishable by more than one year imprisonment.
+21 U.S.C. § 853(a)(2), § 881(a)(7). - Forfeiture of aircraft, vehicles, vessels, or any other conveyance used or intended for use, to transport or facilitate the transport, sale, receipt, possession or concealment of a controlled substance.
+21 U.S.C. § 881(a)(4). - First conviction: ineligible for any or all federal benefits, such as student loans, grants, contracts, and professional and commercial licenses for up to one year, required to successfully complete an approved drug treatment program, be required to perform appropriate community service, or any combination thereof.
+Second or subsequent convictions: ineligible for any or all federal benefits for up to five years.
+21 U.S.C. § 862(b).

-- 21 U.S.C. § 862(b) (2016)- First conviction: ineligible for any or all federal benefits, such as student loans, grants, contracts, and professional and commercial licenses for up to one (1) year.
-Second or subsequent convictions: ineligible for any or all federal benefits for up to five years. - 21 U.S.C. § 844(a) (2016)- Civil fine of up to \$5,000. - Misc.- Revocation of certain federal licenses and benefits, (e.g., pilot license, public housing tenancy, etc.) are vested within the authorities of individual federal agencies.
+Misc.: Revocation of certain federal licenses and benefits, (e.g., pilot license, public housing tenancy, etc.) are vested within the authorities of individual federal agencies.